connectedbydata/connectedbydata.org/_actions/practice.md

 points:
   -
     heading: Organisations need **practical guidance** to help them adopt collective decision making
-    opinion: We should learn from and apply existing experience in public participation to data
+    opinion: We should learn from and apply existing experience in public participation to data decisions
     references:
       - involve-methods
   -